zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Anya said she had to “redo,” meaning to do something a gain, usually it’s something that wasn’t done right in the first place.
 S he had to redo the work herself.
 She said, “It was no timesaver at all.”
 A “t imesaver” (one word) is something that allows you to do something in less time t han usual.
 For example, a washing machine is a timesaver; you don’t have to wash the clothes by hand.
 A microwave oven can be a timesaver; it takes less time to c ook something in the microwave than it does in a regular oven.
 Of course, it usually doesn’t taste as good either, but that’s one of the “compromises,” that ’s one of the things we give up for something that saves us time.
 Anya says, “It defini tely wasn’t worth the trouble.”
 To be “worth the trouble” means to have b enefits or advantages that are greater than the work you needed to do something .
 So for example, if it takes you five hours to make an apple pie, you may say, “Wel l, it wasn’t worth the trouble” – it wasn’t that good, it wasn’t worth m y time.
 We might just say, simply, it wasn’t “worthwhile.”

 Estevan says, “That’s because you have to delegate in the rig ht way,” in the correct manner.
-“You can’t just assign a project to one o f your employees,” he
+“You can’t just assign a project to one of your employees,” he

  says.
 To “assign,” here, means to tell someone to do some thing; it’s what a boss will do with his or her workers.
 It’s what a teacher do es to his or her students: she assigns homework to her students.
 I used to assign to m y students at the university when I taught there.
 Of course, they never act ually did the homework, but I did assign them to do it!
 “Assign” has a couple of  different meanings; take a look at our Learning Guide for some additional explana tions.